Hi, I'm Richard. On this blog, I share thoughts, personal stories — and what I'm working on. I hope this article brings you some value.

 When Even Criticism Is Just Another Form of Consumption

-I get the sense that this is tied to a fear of independent thinking.
+I get the sense it’s connected to a fear of independent thinking.

 Real thinking comes with risk.
-You might reach conclusions that are unpopular or that don’t fit into any of the accepted frameworks.
-Thinking outside those boundaries carries the risk of being misunderstood, disagreed with, or even socially excluded.
+We might arrive at conclusions that are unpopular, or that don’t fit into any of the usual frameworks.
+Thinking outside the box risks being misunderstood, disagreed with – or even socially excluded.